-14. Soon after passing a small wood of pine trees on your left, watch out for a staggered crossroads of paths.
-Turn right, passing through a wide gap in a stone wall and walking to the right of a patch of felled trees.

-15. Follow this clear path with tall pine trees to your left and young conifers to your right.
-Be aware that a tree is currently blocking the path but you can go round to the left.
+- 14. Soon after passing a small wood of pine trees on your left, you reach the brow of the hill and see a young conifer plantation on your left.
+Now look out for a staggered crossroads of paths.
+Turn right, passing through a wide gap in a stone wall. - 15.
+Follow this clear path with tall pine trees to your left and young trees to your right.
 Continue straight on at all times, and ignore a clear path that leads off to your right after approx 250 metres.